St John's Anglican Church, Albany: History

 The church was built by the people of the town, with construction commencing in 1841 and completed in 1844.
-The church was consecrated on 25 October 1848 by Bishop Augustus Short of Adelaide who introduced John Ramsden Wollaston as its clergyman.
+The church was consecrated on 25 October 1848 by Augustus Short, Bishop of Adelaide, who introduced John Ramsden Wollaston as its clergyman.
 At this time the church would have been able to accommodate the entire population of the town, 170 people.

 Construction of the rectory commenced in 1850 and was completed the same year.
 Originally it was a single story stone building, however a second storey was added in 1875.
 A second rectory was built behind the original one in 1980.

 The first recorded Anzac dawn service was held by the church in 1930.

 The church, rectory, hall and peppermint trees were listed on the register of the National Trust in 1978.

 From 1968 to 1979 Warwick Bastian was the coadjutor bishop of Bunbury, with the title Bishop of Albany.
 During that time, he based himself at St John's.

 Canon Edward Argyl was appointed as the parish priest in 2011 until his death in 2015.